 Huntingtree's EAL Provision

-In this section, the term ‘English as an Additional Language’ (EAL) refers to pupils whose main language at home is a language other than English.
+The term ‘English as an Additional Language’ (EAL) refers to pupils whose main language at home is a language other than English.

 A child is not regarded to have SEN solely because their home language is different from the language in which they are taught at school.

-First are foremost, we provide a welcoming atmosphere for newly arrived pupils with EAL.
+First and foremost, we provide a welcoming atmosphere for newly arrived pupils with EAL.
 We also work quickly to assess the level of English known and – where appropriate – provide daily interventions focused on practical, everyday English and survival language.
 This will be supported using visual prompts where appropriate.

 The EAL support is also supplemented by our use of a Language Pathway.
-This is a set of six resources focused on the following aims:
+This is a set of resources focused on the following aims:

 - Developing children's vocabulary in English, such as knowledge of common nouns